 Setting up Xbox One S Console

 Every modern-day gamer owns an Xbox One S console.
-It’s just a matter of categorizing a user into one looking for an upgrade or another who is contemplating to buy a new one.
-There is a thrill to unboxing an Xbox One S and even more so with setting it up.
-Here is a quick and easy to follow guide on how to set up your Xbox One S console:
+It’s just a matter of categorizing a user into one looking for an upgrade or another contemplating buying a new one.
+There is a thrill to unboxing an Xbox One S and even more so in setting it up.
+Here is a quick and easy-to-follow guide on how to set up your Xbox One S console:

-1] It work well whether placed vertically or horizontally.
+1] It works well whether placed vertically or horizontally.
 Xbox One was intended to be placed horizontally.
 However, despite guidelines, users placed it vertically quite often.
-Microsoft understood that it wouldn’t be possible to convince people into placing it in the intended manner, thus they improved upon their device.
+Microsoft understood that it wouldn’t be possible to convince people to place it in an intended manner.
+Thus they improved upon their device.
 Xbox One S can be placed horizontally as well as vertically.

-2] Use HDMI cable to connect console to HDTV.
-Please connect the HDMI cable, which is a part of the package to the Xbox’s HDMI port which is at the back of your console.
+2] Use an HDMI cable to connect the console to HDTV.
+Please connect the HDMI cable, which is a part of the package, to the Xbox’s HDMI port at the back of your console.
 The other end of the cable should be connected to the HDMI input of your TV.
 As a safety precaution, make sure that the cables don’t get in contact with the console.
 Plug the power cord into the back of the Xbox One S console.
 The other end should be plugged into the electrical outlet.

-Xbox One S can be connected to the TV through a set-top box as well.
-You could use an HDMI able for the same.
+Xbox One S can also be connected to the TV through a set-top box.
+You could use an HDMI cable for the same.

 The Xbox console supports connections for the Kinect sensor as well.
 Interestingly, the cable for the sensor is 3 meters long, making it one the longest of computer cables.
 It is advisable to keep a part tied to avoid hassles.

-Once the connections are done, we could begin with the digital setup part.
+Once the connections are done, we could begin with the digital setup.

 5] Change the display settings.
 When prompted, change your display screen resolution.
 Manually pick one and then press “A” to continue.

 7] Initiate System Update.
 Before you can use your Xbox One S, you need the most recent or current system update to make sure it’s going to run in smooth condition.
 Select “Start Update” to start the download.
-Once update is complete, your Xbox One S will restart.
+Once the update is complete, your Xbox One S will restart.
 After your console has restarted, you need to choose your time zone.
-This is especially importing for those gaming online.
+This is especially important for that gaming online.

-8] Select power option.
+8] Select the power option.
 Depending on your usage, you can choose what mode of power option would be best for your needs.
-You can opt for the Energy Saving option which uses less power but takes much longer for the console to power up and also doesn’t automatically install updates.
-Another option is the Instant-On which uses up more power but also turns on instantly and you can also turn it on using voice commands.
+You can opt for the Energy Saving option, which uses less power but takes much longer for the console to power up and doesn’t automatically install updates.
+Another option is the Instant-On which uses up more power but turns on instantly, and you can also turn it on using voice commands.

 9] Choose automatic updates.
 You can select the type of automatic updates to receive on your console.

 10] Sign in to your Xbox with Microsoft account.
 Xbox supports single sign-on.
-You could sign in to your Microsoft or Gamertag account when you use your Xbox console.
-If you don’t have a Microsoft or Gamertag account, the setup would help you create one.
+You could sign in to your Microsoft or Gamertag account using your Xbox console.
+If you don’t have a Microsoft or Gamertag account, the setup will help you create one.

-The above guide will help you a lot especially if you are using your console and signing in to Xbox Live for the first time.
-You can also set up Kinect so it can automatically detect and read your voice and body when signing in to Xbox Live.
-There are tons of ways to customize your Xbox gaming experience and you can start with a new skin to compliment your mood and theme.
+The above guide will help you a lot, especially if you are using your console and signing in to Xbox Live for the first time.
+You can also set up Kinect to automatically detect and read your voice and body when signing in to Xbox Live.
+There are many ways to customize your Xbox gaming experience, and you can start with a new skin to compliment your mood and theme.

-More details about the same could be checked from the Microsoft support website here.
+More details can be checked from the Microsoft support website here.